-On April 4, 2022, we acquired Teton Simulation Software ("Teton") for total consideration of \$6.6 million, payable in a combination of cash and equity shares.
-Teton is a software company whose SmartSliceTM technology automates validation and optimizes part performance for additive manufacturing applications.
+On April 4, 2022, we acquired Teton Simulation Software ("Teton") for total consideration of \$6.6 million, payable in a combination of cash Recent negative macroeconomic factors, such as inflation, high interest rates, and equity shares.
+Teton is a software company whose SmartSliceTM technology automates validation limited credit availability have and optimizes part performance for additive manufacturing applications.
 We have integrated Teton's technology as a feature of our printing software solution, EigerTM.
-We intend to offer this feature as a component of a subscription add-on to provide manufacturing customers a streamlined workflow spanning part design, testing, optimization, validation and printing at the point of need, all on a single, cloud-based platform.
+We intend to offer this feature as a component of a subscription add-on to provide manufacturing customers a streamlined workflow spanning part design, testing, optimization, validation could further cause economic uncertainty and printing at the point of need, all on a single, cloud-based platform.